ashwini-kr-sharma/chipatac2020/08_CHIP_bigwig.md

 ## Generating separate bigwig

 We will use a tool form the `bedtools` suite, namely `genomecov`, to build the bigwig files.
-We need to proceed in 2 steps: (1) create a bedgraph file, (2) convert bedgraph to bigwig

 ```
 cd